-Pass/fail will not be an option for the fall semester, Gillian Small, the provost and senior vice president for academic affairs, tells The Equinox.
+Pass/fail will not be an option for the Fall semester, Gillian Small, the provost and senior vice president for academic affairs, tells The Equinox.

 The school offered the pass/fail option last semester after classes went online due to the pandemic.

-In looking to the condensed fall, the recess has been eliminated, and there is only one reading day instead of two at the end.
+In looking at the condensed fall, the recess has been eliminated, and there is only one reading day instead of two at the end.
 The semester starts a week earlier than usual, on Aug.
 17, and also ends the week of Thanksgiving.
 The school is scheduled to return to in-person instruction after Labor Day, Sept.
 8.

 Registration/Academic Counseling and Advising

 Classes Begin, 8:00 a.m.
 (Monday)

 Last Day for New Registrations and Final Drop/Add Changes (Monday)